Skip to main content

 Plan mode

 Build mode vs Plan mode.
 Build mode = straight from prompt.
-Plan mode = questions → three designs → plan → build.
-Both produce the same kind of project; Plan mode just shapes it first.
+Plan mode = questions → editable plan draft → approval → Build.
+Both produce the same kind of project; Plan mode shapes its scope first.

 Project